isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    %1: prepared response is not sent, because a callout set the next stp to SKIP
+    %1: prepared response is not sent, because a callout set the next step to SKIP

 Logged at debug log level 40.
 This debug message is printed when a callout installed on the pkt4_send